Road users help pay for New Zealand’s land transport system.

 Road users with a petrol vehicle contribute by petrol excise duty.
 Petrol excise duty is paid on all petrol that is produced or imported in New Zealand.

-Road users with a diesel vehicle (or a vehicle that weighs over 3.5 tonnes) pay road user charges (RUC).
+Road users with a diesel vehicle (or a vehicle that weighs over 3.5 tonnes) pay road user charges (known as RUC).
+Road user charges are based on the weight of the vehicle and distance travelled.

-Every motor vehicle that operates on a road must also be registered and licensed.
+Every motor vehicle on a public road must also be registered and licensed.

 In this part of our website you can find: